-Corporate responsibility is simply approaching our business aims RESPONSIBLY with an awareness of our surrounding environmental needs in order to fulfill stakeholder demands, achieve PROFIT and still remain competitive.
-Corporate responsibility in short, is taking a fresh approach to our objectives in Vodafone Ghana in order to reduce the environmental impact on business and to meet the needs of our stakeholders, whilst maintaining a successful financial bottom line.
-In Vodafone, we believe that by practicing greater responsibility we would have a positive impact on the wider society.
+Corporate sustainability is simply approaching our business aims responsibly with an awareness of our surrounding environmental needs to fulfil stakeholder demands, achieve profit, and remain competitive.
+Corporate responsibility in short, is taking a fresh approach to our objectives in Vodafone Ghana to reduce the environmental impact on business and to meet the needs of our stakeholders, whilst maintaining a successful financial bottom line.
+At Vodafone Ghana, we believe that by practicing greater responsibility we would have a positive impact on the wider society.

 We will reduce our carbon emissions and ensure compliance with all environmental requirements.
-We will do this by collaborating with all units to: cut down on energy use in offices; turning air conditioners off when out of office; ride staff bus instead of driving to work; use conference calling instead of travelling physically to attend meetings.
+We will do this by collaborating with all units to cut down on energy use in offices; turning air conditioners off when out of office; ride staff bus instead of driving to work; use conference calling instead of traveling physically to attend meetings.

-We will engage our stakeholders who are mostly affected by and in turn affect our operations.
-This we will do by holding face to face discussion sessions; interviews and stakeholder forums twice every year.
+We will engage our stakeholders who are most affected by and in turn affect our operations.
+This we will do by holding face to face discussion sessions, interviews, and stakeholder forums twice every year.
 We will also give feedback to our stakeholders on issues raised.

-We will uphold the highest ethical standards in all of our business practices: responsible network deployment; responsible marketing; legal compliance staff and stakeholder engagement [all senior staff to have done mandatory anti-corruption training by end march 2010].
+We will uphold the highest ethical standards in all our business practices: responsible network deployment; responsible marketing; legal compliance staff and stakeholder engagement.

 Access to communications

-We will strive to make it possible for all people in the countries in which we operate to have access to communications through the V School booth project, as well as lower tariffs for the disabled and elderly.
+We will strive to make it possible for everyone within our market to have access to communications through the V School booth project, as well as lower tariffs for the disabled and elderly.